 What if there's point shaving for betters in basketball games or football games?

-You ever hear about those scandals?
+Ever hear about those scandals?

-You put the fix in with the highest ranking law enforcement officials in the country, the AG and the FBI director to allow one candidate to break laws they cover up for her, this individual to allow that candidate to defeat the candidate that all of them are on record hating.
+Well, what if the fix is in to allow somebody that should have been indicted and likely put in jail, you put the fix in with the highest-ranking law enforcement officials in the country, the AG and the FBI director, to allow one candidate to break laws they cover up for this individual to allow that candidate to defeat the candidate that all of them are on record hating.

-And then in the process of all of this, you ignore she rigged the primary election, you fixed her illegal activities, then she buys a phony Russian dossier, and then the phony Russian dossier designed to influence the general election,
+And then in the process of all of this, you ignore she rigged the primary election, you fixed her illegal activities, then she buys a phony Russian dossier, and then the phony Russian dossier designed to influence the general election.

 And you're thinking, Hannity, you've just jumped the shark.